Thanos1716/pixel-consistency/README.md

 ## Features

-This resource pack currently supports around **100 new models** for consistent babies, signs, banners, minecart blocks, spawner entities, and all sorts of other entities, as well as a collection of fixes to blocks, particles and GUIs too!
+This resource pack currently supports over **100 new entity models** for consistent babies, signs, banners, minecart blocks, spawner entities, and all sorts of other entities, as well as a collection of fixes to blocks, particles and GUIs too!
 For a full list of features, be sure to check out the [Wiki](https://github.com/Thanos1716/pixel-consistency/wiki/features)

 There may be issues, and not all pixel inconsistencies can be, or have been fixed yet, but I'm always working to expand the list of possible fixes

 This resource pack may also include support for mods.
 Currently supported mods can be found [here](https://github.com/Thanos1716/pixel-consistency/wiki/mod-support), and if you would like me to support a mod, feel free to raise an issue or ask in the Discord server.

-A complete list of the features found in this pack can be found on the [Wiki](https://github.com/Thanos1716/pixel-consistency/wiki/features).
 <!--
 Textures and models that are already pixel consistent in vanilla Minecraft are not listed.
 Some models found in this resource pack aren't fully pixel consistent, due to the Z-fighting issues that can occur when rendering two textures directly over the top of each other.
 In future there may be an option to use fully pixel consistent models, however at present they are not included because they don't look great.-->